Otros proyectos de Charly:

 ELECTRIC STORM: @theelectricstorm

-Charly Lopez released new album finished alone in lockdown
+Charly Lopez released Blues-Rock album finished alone in lockdown

 The new album "Feels Good To Me", is a continuation of a solo material inspired in the Blues/Rock style.
 In English with one song in Spanish.